shsagir/play-area-sync/docs/migrate-uni-to-pro.md

 Make sure your code is ready to scale and you are using up-to-date design patterns.
 Have a look at our [App design article](/app-design-pro) to learn the best practices to that effect.
 Also have a look at our [general migration guide](/migrating).

-Before we show you how to migrate your existing Universal App to a Professional App, you first need make sure that the following applies.
+Before we show you how to migrate your existing Universal App to a Professional App, you first need to make sure that the following applies.
 Mind that it only needs to apply if your App requires it (i.e. you don't need cache abstraction, if you don't need caching):

 * Your framework/CMS supports storage abstraction, so that you can use our [Object Storage](object-storage) Component
 * Your framework/CMS supports cache abstraction, so that you can use our [Memcache](memcache-pro) Component
 * Your framework/CMS does not use live updates (think "WordPress update button"), or you don't use them
 * You are familiar with Git
-* You are no fiend of the shell
+* You are no friend of the shell

 ### Check the install guides